How to paint a ceiling

 Please note, while the following guide should help you achieve good results, painting is a skill that needs to be practised so don’t feel disheartened if your ceiling isn’t perfect.
 In addition, if at any time you feel out of your depth, do not hesitate to contact a professional decorator who will be happy to assist you.

 If you are considering hiring someone to help with your project, please see our painter and decorator price guide.
-This guide will give you an accurate look at the cost of hiring a professional, plus lots of useful information surrounding painting and decorating.
+This guide will give you an overview of the cost of hiring a professional, plus lots of useful information surrounding painting and decorating.

 Can I do this project myself?